Germany is sitting on tons of gas - now the price boomerang is coming - California18

 It has been part of the energy bill since October 2022 and currently costs consumers 0.06 cents net per kilowatt hour of gas.
 The introduction only seemed fair, because the gas storage law obliged the operators to hold certain filling quantities.

 In Germany, the Trading Hub Europe GmbH (THE) entrusted with this bought up everything that could not evaporate in time.
-Price? incidental.
+Price? minor matter.
 On average, it should have been more than 170 euros per MWh, i.e. about four times the current market value.

 Gas storage levy could multiply